sapmentors/cds-pg/README.md

 This node module provides an adapter to the PostgreSQL database.

+## Current status

+This is a first alpha version!
+It can connect to a PostgreSQL database and execute a simple SELECT statement.
+Please help us to improve by your contribution.

 ## Installation

-Add this package to your (SAP Cloud Application Programming Model)[https://cap.cloud.sap/docs/] project by running:
+Add this package to your [SAP Cloud Application Programming Model](https://cap.cloud.sap/docs/) project by running:

 ```bash
 npm install cds-pg